LA-MARRVEL: A Knowledge-Grounded, Language-Aware LLM Framework for Clinically Robust Rare Disease Gene Prioritization: Materials and Methods

 \subsection{Aggregating Partial Gene Rankings with Tideman's Method}

-Ensembling LLMs at inference time \textemdash via \textit{self-consistency }(sample diverse chains of thought and pick the modal answer), structured search like Tree-of-Thoughts, or Best-of-$N$ selection with a verifier \textemdash consistently boosts accuracy on math, code, and reasoning benchmarks \citep{WangSelfCons2023, YaoTreeThoughts2023,WangMathShepherd2024}.
+Ensembling LLMs at inference time \textemdash via \textit{self-consistency }(sample diverse chains of thought and pick the modal answer), structured search like Tree-of-Thoughts, or Best-of-$N$ selection with a verifier \textemdash often boosts accuracy on math, code, and reasoning benchmarks \citep{WangSelfCons2023, YaoTreeThoughts2023,WangMathShepherd2024}.
 In addition, sampling-efficient variants such as \textit{ConSol} use Sequential Probability Ratio Testing (SPRT) to adaptively stop once responses converge, cutting the number of samples required relative to vanilla self-consistency while preserving accuracy \citep{LeeConSol2025}.

-Here, each sample yields a \emph{partial ranking} of candidate genes (unranked items are treated as missing).
+For each LLM call, we use a two-step inference procedure: (i) generate an unconstrained free-text response (reasoning plus candidate prioritization), and (ii) deterministically extract an ordered list of gene symbols from that text to form a machine-readable partial ranking.
+We then complete each partial ranking with the remaining genes from \textit{InitialList} (in original order) to construct ballots for consensus aggregation.
 We aggregate these ballots using \textit{Ranked Pairs (Tideman)}~\citep{Tideman1987}: (1) build pairwise win counts $\text{Wins}[a,b]$ by treating any ranked item as preferred over any candidate genes; (2) for each unordered pair, form a directed victory with margin $|\text{Wins}[a,b]-\text{Wins}[b,a]|$; (3) sort directed pairs by decreasing margin, then by the winner's votes, with deterministic lexicographic tie-breaks; (4) greedily lock edges that do not create cycles; (5) output a topological order, breaking ties by Borda score (computed only from ranked positions) then by name (see \Cref{alg:rankedpairs} and \ref{alg:reorder}).
 Ranked Pairs is Condorcet-compliant and clone-independent, leveraging full list structure while remaining robust to near-duplicate options.

 \end{doublespacing}